The Two RV Gypsies: Full-Time RVers

 Below: Canada Place is a glass-and-steel office building in Edmonton, Alberta.
 Locally famous for its distinctive pink color and stepped shape, the building towers over the neighboring Shaw Conference Centre and overlooks the North Saskatchewan River valley.
 The building was built by the Government of Canada and is the main federal government offices for Edmonton and much of Western Canada.

 The building opened in 1988 as a replacement for the Federal Public Building, which had been the main federal offices since 1958.
-The building consists of two stepped office blocks, ranging from 15 to 13 storeys in height, connected by an atrium.
+The building consists of two stepped office blocks, ranging from 15 to 13 stories in height, connected by an atrium.
 The total floor space is 85,800 m².
 The original design of the building had an additional, taller, third office block at the rear, however this plan was scaled back to two blocks after it was felt office occupancy levels in downtown Edmonton at the time were not low enough to justify the larger building.
 The pavilion was engineered to accommodation the third tower in the future, should it be desired.

 The building is linked to the Shaw Conference Centre and the Citadel Theatre via the Edmonton Pedway.
 There is a publicly open food court in the lower level of the building, as well as underground parking.